Resolving QuotaExceededError: Browser Storage Limits Across Chrome, Firefox, and Safari

 Request persistent storage Invoke

 navigator.storage.persist()early in the app lifecycle.
-Note that Safari requires a direct user gesture (click/tap) to grant this permission.
-Without it, data remains temporary and subject to automatic eviction. -
+On Safari, this must be triggered directly from a user gesture (click/tap).
+Without persistence, data remains temporary and subject to automatic eviction. -

-Wrap write operations in quota-aware async handler Use
+Wrap write operations in a quota-aware async handler Use

 try/catchblocks around database transactions.
 Implement chunked writes and fallback to in-memory buffers or compressed formats when approaching 80% of available capacity. -